 I don’t know that that’s true any more.
 It used to be true.
-But I think a lot of this stuff has changed.
-Right now, Netflix is making a movie on me.
-Things change all the time.
+But I think a lot of this stuff has changed… Things change all the time.
 I’m amazed that more people know the work and know me than I ever thought, and I couldn’t have said that maybe 6 years ago.
 I think the industry has exploded in a way that we don’t recognize and designers are known.

-Conde Nast and Netflix are doing a whole design documentary series.
+Conde Nast and Netflix did a whole design documentary series—Abstract.
 They selected some designers [including me].
 I thought, “who the hell would care about that?” and apparently a lot of people do.
 Consider the movie Helvetica and how many people watch that.

 I’m sort of amazed by it.
 I would be with you—the work is all over the world but only this small group of people know it and who I am.
 I think it used to be true, and I don’t think it’s true anymore.
 I think that what changed it is that when people began having the ability to make a selection of something like typography on a computer, they suddenly began to wonder about design.
 And it changed the way people look at things.